Skip to content

 Which way to the pool?

-For all the facilities, one of the best things to do at Thermea Spa Village is nothing.
-You can pick a Muskoka chair, a beach lounge chair, a hammock, etc. There are many places to chill, either with your partner or alone.
+One of the best things to do at Thermea Spa Village is nothing.
+Pick a Muskoka chair, a beach lounge chair, a hammock, etc. There are many places to chill, either with your partner or alone.

 Floating in space in Thermea’s Kalla saltwater pool

-The first thing I notice in the dark is that they are using some real candles down there.
-Love that.
+It’s dark down here.
+Dark and very quiet.
+Love that!
 Before going to the pool you put on headphones and lean back on a bench while a soft voice tells you about the saltwater and how to enjoy it.
 For example, if you have any nicks or cuts on your skin you can use the packs of petroleum jelly to cover them, so you don’t feel any stings.

 This whole space is beautiful.
 It’s otherworldly, like a cenote or a cavern, with soft lanterns.
 I grab a foam headrest and make my way into the water.
-It’s very shallow, and super buoyant, and it takes a minute of practise to actual get your body to lay down.
-I will admit this was not graceful!
+It’s very shallow, and super buoyant, and it takes a bit of practise to actual get your body to lay down.
+I will admit my first time was not graceful but I got the hang of it!

 Laying in the salt pool was like no other float I’ve ever had.
 There is music playing beneath the water.
 (You can wear earplugs if you don’t want to listen to it.)
 Your body moves gently about the pool and sometimes my friend and I bumped into each other, but that was no bother.
 We did this in the morning ,and found there was a lot of space: the spa has a video display on the main floor before you enter telling you how many spots are available (capacity 30) so you can decide if/when you want to go.
 We had the place almost to ourselves for a while but even when a few groups arrived it did not feel crowded.

 This was such a relaxing experience we did it twice on our visit, about 30 minutes each time.
-And I could have stayed down here longer but I also didn’t want to turn into one giant pile all salt.
-It’s half the price of the thermal experience itself but I feel well worth it.
+And I could have stayed down here longer but I also didn’t want to turn into one giant pile of salt.
+It’s half the price of the thermal experience itself, but I feel well worth it.

 Don’t forget to shower well afterwards you will be full of salt!
 And maybe don’t wear your most expensive bathing suit for this either.